dfrechdev/create-apex-js-app/README.md

 -   [package.json](https://docs.npmjs.com/files/package.json): Root configuration file of your project.
 Includes the name of your library, the exposed library code, the version of your library and many more.
 -   [rollup.config.js](https://rollupjs.org/guide/en): Configuration file for the bundle process of your library
 -   [.eslintrc.json](https://eslint.org/docs/user-guide/configuring): Settings file for ESLint.
-By default the predefined [airbnb](https://github.com/airbnb/javascript) rules are used for ESlint.
+By default the predefined [eslint:recommended](https://eslint.org/docs/rules/) rules are used for ESlint.
 If you want to use another set, you can change it in this configuration file.
--   .eslintignore: Files that should be ignroed by ESLint
+The .eslintignore file in addition includes all the files that should be ignored by ESLint
 -   [.prettierrc](https://github.com/prettier/prettier): Rules for the Prettier extension in VSCode
+-   [jsdoc.conf](http://usejsdoc.org/about-configuring-jsdoc.html): Configuration file for documentation creation with JSDoc

 ### Externals